Chukwuebukaoguejiofo/Programming_cheat_sheets/_scripting_languages/Ruby/_rails/__rails_cheat_sheat.md

 ###### Concers
 ```
 Concerns are classes that wrap sharable code between controllers, or between models
+So, if you have duplicated code between controllers, or between models, use concerns.
 ```

 ###### cookies & sessions